authgear/authgear-server/docs/specs/idp-account-linking.md

 1. As `link_by.incoming.pointer` is `"/phone_number"`, we will first get a value from the external idp profile by the key `"phone_number"`, which gets `+85200000001`.

 2. Then, we will search existing identities using the json pointer defined in `link_by.incoming.pointer`, which is `"/phone_number"`.
-So we will find all identities which having is having a field `"email": "+85200000002"`.
-However, the existing phone identity doesn't contain this field (It is `"email": "+85200000001"`).
+So we will find all identities which is having a field `"phone_number": "+85200000002"`.
+However, the existing phone identity doesn't contain this field (It is `"phone_number": "+85200000001"`).
 In this case, no match will be found.

 ### Define the profile field mapping using `raw_profile_mappings`